 Newborn babies lack nearly all control of their bladder and bowels and often poop during or right after feeding.
 This is normal and should be expected!

 Since your newborn will feed around the clock for the first few weeks of life, expect them to poop around the clock, too!
 Some babies poop five times a day or more – but every baby is unique so don’t worry if yours poops more or less.
-Speak with your pediatrician if you’re concerned.

 Regardless of how they’re fed, by the time your baby is between 6 and 8 weeks old and starts spending more time awake during the day, they typically start pooping less at night.
 More awake hours means more daytime eating — and probably more daytime pooping.
 It also may mean sleeping longer and eating less at night.
+If your baby keeps pooping at night, speak to your healthcare provider to see if they have suggestions.

 Older babies and infants